pantheon-systems/go-certauth/README.md

 TODO
 ----

--	add middleware as well
+- [x] add support for github.com/julienschmidt/httprouter
--	add testing
+- [x] add examples for using with net/http and httprouter
+- [ ] makefile with gvt for deps now that we're depending on httprouter
+- [ ] circle.yml
--   add helper for compatibility with negroni (example: https://github.com/unrolled/secure/blob/v1/secure.go#L110-L111)
+- [ ] add helper for compatibility with negroni (example: https://github.com/unrolled/secure/blob/v1/secure.go#L110-L111)